hamad-khawaja/diagram-ai/API_USAGE.md

 ---

 ## Troubleshooting
-- Ensure your OpenAI API key is valid and has sufficient quota.
+- Ensure your OpenAI or Gemini API key is valid and has sufficient quota.
+- Set the `LLM_PROVIDER` environment variable to `openai` or `gemini` before starting the app.
 - Check `app.log` for server-side errors.
 - Make sure Graphviz and all Python dependencies are installed.
 - If diagrams are not generated, inspect the raw code in `diagrams/generated_diagram_raw.py` (or download via `raw_code_url`).